psy0rz/ledder/README.md

 ### Advanced via Ledstream

-If you want to control many ws2812 leds in realtime, the DRGB protocol isnt powerfull enough.
+If you want to control many ws2812 leds in realtime, the DRGB protocol isnt powerful enough.
 Also WLED doesnt support updating multiple WS2812 ledstrips in parallel, and its sentitive to network jittering.

 This is why we created [Ledsteam](https://github.com/psy0rz/ledstream) .